NamanBalaji/flux/README.md

 #### Consumer Registration and Message Delivery:

 - Consumers register themselves with the broker (leader) when they start up and specify the topics they're interested in.
-- New consumers can receive only new messages or old messages and then new messages produced after their registration.
+- New consumers can choose to receive only new messages or all the old messages that the broker has in it's record
 - We provide a semantics that the consumer receives the messages of a topic in a strictly identical order as in the brokers.
 So the broker will advance the offset only when a consumer acknowledges a message.

 ### Brokers and Raft